GasinAn/AdvForNotes/Setting_up_your_OS.md

 There are many IDEs listed on [this website](https://fortran-lang.org/learn/os_setup/ides/).
 I don't use them at all, since VS Code is the best.

 There are many build tools listed on [this website](https://fortran-lang.org/learn/building_programs/build_tools/).
+Fortran has no intrinsic way to do preprocessing, but preprocessor [fypp](https://fypp.readthedocs.io/en/stable/) is easy to use and widely used.
 Fortran is developing [Fortran Package Manager (fpm)](https://fpm.fortran-lang.org/), which is a package manager and build system for Fortran, but there is a long way to go.